UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/linux-sandboxed-editor.md

 {% include alerts/warning.html title="Simpler alternative available:" content="This approach is far more restrictive than simply copying the Engine Installation to the host system and running it natively.
 In the majority of situations you will be better off following the instructions provided on the [Linux Installed Builds](./linux-installed-builds) page instead." %}

-On Linux host systems that satisfy the requirements listed at the top of this page, it is possible to run the Unreal Editor from inside a Docker container with full GPU acceleration and have its UI windows displayed on the host system.
+On Linux host systems that satisfy the requirements listed at the top of this page, it is possible to run the Unreal Editor from inside a container with full GPU acceleration and have its UI windows displayed on the host system.
 This facilitates a deployment strategy where the Unreal Engine runs on developers' machines in a sandboxed environment that still allows users to interact with the Editor in the same manner as they would if it were running natively.
 This can be useful in scenarios where you need to bundle complex dependencies with the Editor (such as machine learning frameworks) or if you are using a custom Engine version that is updated very frequently and will benefit from the ability to rapidly deploy updates to developers' workstations.

 ## Key considerations

-- This approach only works on machines that satisfy the [hardware and software requirements](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(Native-GPU-Support)) of the [NVIDIA Container Toolkit](../concepts/nvidia-docker).
-By contrast, exporting [Linux Installed Builds](./linux-installed-builds) and running them natively will work on any Linux machine that is capable of running the Unreal Editor, irrespective of GPU vendor.
+- This approach only works on machines that satisfy the hardware and software requirements for running [GPU accelerated Linux containers](../concepts/gpu-acceleration).
+By contrast, exporting [Linux Installed Builds](./linux-installed-builds) and running them natively will work on any Linux machine that is capable of running the Unreal Editor.

 - Because this approach makes use of a bind-mounted X11 socket, an X11 server must be running on the host system.
 Linux distributions that ship with an alternative display server protocol enabled by default (e.g. [Wayland](https://wayland.freedesktop.org/)) will require additional configuration to enable an X11 user session.

-- Container images must include the X11 runtime libraries in order for the Unreal Engine to recognise the bind-mounted X11 socket.
+- Development container images must include the X11 runtime libraries in order for the Unreal Engine to recognise the bind-mounted X11 socket.
 If your container images do not include the relevant libraries then the Editor will default to offscreen rendering and no UI windows will be displayed.

 ## Implementation guidelines